graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-09/papers/2024-09-27-llm-correction-via-rl.md

 The first-attempt accuracy is slightly degraded, but the second attempt is substantially better than any other attempt by other methods.
 The main reason for this is shown in the second-to-last column: a large increase in incorrect answers becoming correct, which is the key objective.

-The paper shows a number of other evaluations and ablations, making a strong case for the method.
+The paper shows several other evaluations and ablations, making a strong case for the method.

 ### Takeaways

 This paper makes a compelling case for why supervised fine-tuning is limited as a post-training procedure, and for some problems (such as self-correction), some kind of on-policy RL is required.
 Carefully designed objectives are required to make this work, but it appears to significantly boost a model's ability to reason at inference time.

 This is just the start.
 The authors consider a fairly simple problem setting: a single correction attempt on a zero-shot answer, with no supervision as to the source of error.
-One could imagine a similar approach taken using many correction attempts, possibly on chain-of-thought responses, and with more granular feedback.
+One could imagine a similar approach with many correction attempts, possibly on chain-of-thought responses, and with more granular feedback.
 This promises to be a significant direction of future LLM research, with significant computational and algorithmic implications.